 - International Student applicants are not eligible to enroll in these English for Specific Purposes programs.
-Visa students who are interested in studying at the Language Training Centre should contact RRC’s International Education Office at email@example.com or 204.632.2143 for more information on our programs for International Students.
+Visa students who are interested in studying at the Language Training Centre should contact Centre for International Education and Global Partnerships (CIEGP) at firstname.lastname@example.org or 204.632.2143 for more information on our programs for International Students.

 - All eligible applicants must have an English language assessment from WELARC (Winnipeg English Language Assessment and Referral Centre).
 Please call 204.943.5387 to register for a language assessment.
 Once your English language skills have been assessed, WELARC will refer you to a language training program.
 Students that have been referred to Red River College’s Language Training Centre will be contacted regarding your orientation and registration.

 - For learners at Canadian Language Benchmarks (CLB) Levels 3 to 8.

 - When you apply to one of these programs, you will be required to provide proof of adequate English language proficiency.
 Each program requires a different language proficiency level.